-At its 18–19 January monetary policy meeting, Bank Indonesia decided to hold the BI seven-day Reverse Repo rate (BI seven-day RR rate) at 4.75%.
+At its 14 and 16 February monetary policy meeting, Bank Indonesia decided to hold the BI seven-day Reverse Repo rate at 4.75%.

-Retail sales in November expanded 10.1% over the same month of the previous year, according to Bank Indonesia’s Retail Sales Survey (RSS).
+Indonesian retail sales in December expanded 10.5% over the same month of the previous year, according to Bank Indonesia’s Retail Sales Survey (RSS).

 Indonesia’s growth eased in the fourth quarter of 2016, expanding at the slowest pace since Q1.